“The less people speak of their greatness,

 In a heavenly realm.

-Fourth youngest of thirteen children,
+Fourth youngest of thirteen kids,

 Floren was my favorite uncle;

-I suspect they broke the form
+They broke the form

-After he was born.
+When he was born.

 Often I write about

-But I loved and still love my uncles—
+But I loved, still love my uncles—

 Though I grieve